alexpriceonline/scss-style-guide/README.md

 ## 1. Tools

-> Use only imports, variables, and mixins (and only for vender-prefixed features) from CSS preprocessors.
+> Use only imports, variables, and mixins.

 To keep our CSS readable, we try and keep our CSS very vanilla.
 We use SCSS, but only use imports, data-uri, variables, and some mixins.
 We use imports so that variables and mixins are available everywhere and it all outputs to a single file.
 We occasionally use nesting.
 We don’t use more complex functions like guards and loops.